emoreno-hub/emoreno-hub/README.md

 **🚇 Real-Time Transit Dashboard with Kafka Streaming**
 - Developed a streaming pipeline using Apache Kafka and its ecosystem to simulate and monitor real-time train statuses using public data from the Chicago Transit Authority.
 Integrated data from REST Proxy, Kafka Connect, KSQL, and Faust to process and visualize transit and weather information dynamically.

+** 📦 AI-Powered Inventory Monitoring Using Computer Vision
+- Built a computer vision pipeline using a pre-trained ResNet50 model to demonstrate how computer vision can be used to automate inventory counting in warehouse bins.
+Deployed the model via AWS SageMaker and Lambda to enable real-time object counting from test images.
 <!--
 **emoreno-hub/emoreno-hub** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.